-Trump Says he Will Solve Afghanistan-Pakistan Crisis 'very Quickly' as Peace Talks Enter Second Day
+Trump Says He Will Solve Afghanistan-Pakistan Crisis 'Very Quickly' as Peace Talks Enter Second Day

 “I heard that Pakistan and Afghanistan have started up,” said Trump on the sidelines of the ASEAN Summit in Malaysia. ”But I’ll get that solved very quickly.”

-He made the comments while attending the signing of the Thailand–Cambodia peace agreement, adding that the leaders of Pakistan were “great people.”
+He made the comments while attending the signing of a peace agreement between Thailand and Cambodia, adding that the leaders of Pakistan were “great people.”

+Pakistan's army said Sunday it had killed 25 militants while “repelling two major infiltration attempts” along the border, even as delegations were talking in Istanbul.
+It also said five Pakistani soldiers had died during exchanges of fire.

+It was not possible to verify the casualty figures as the area is remote and off-limits to the media.

-On Sunday, Taliban-controlled media RTA reported that, after 15 hours of “continuous discussions,” the Afghan side had submitted a draft focusing on Pakistan not violating Afghanistan’s territory and airspace and not allowing “any anti-Afghan group or opposition to use Pakistani territory against our country.”
+Taliban-controlled media RTA reported Sunday that, after 15 hours of “continuous discussions,” the Afghan side had submitted a draft focusing on Pakistan not violating Afghanistan’s territory and airspace and not allowing “any anti-Afghan group or opposition to use Pakistani territory against our country.”

 There was also an expression of readiness to establish “a four-way channel to monitor the ceasefire agreement” and exchange information on violations, RTA reported.